PatrickJS/awesome-angular/README.md

 * [angular-confirmation-capture](https://github.com/lazycuh/angular-confirmation-capture) - A singleton, global Angular service to programmatically show a confirmation box to capture an user's consent.
 * [angular-anchored-floating-box](https://github.com/lazycuh/angular-anchored-floating-box) - A singleton, global Angular service to programmatically render a floating box anchored at an element that can have arbitrary content specified by either a TemplateRef or component.
 * [ngx-gauge](https://github.com/ashish-chopra/ngx-gauge) - A highly customizable Gauge component for Angular apps and dashboards.
+* [ngx-neon-underline](https://github.com/omnedia/ngx-neon-underline) - An Angular library that provides a glowing neon underline effect for your components.
+* [ngx-lamp](https://github.com/omnedia/ngx-lamp) - A simple component library to create a lamp.
+* [ngx-globe](https://github.com/omnedia/ngx-globe) - A simple component library to create a container with an animated globe.

 ---